-As of June 30, 2008, approximately 40% of our employees, all of whom work in our petroleum business, were represented by labor unions under collective bargaining agreements expiring in 2009.
+As of September 30, 2008, approximately 39% of our employees, all of whom work in our petroleum business, were represented by labor unions under collective bargaining agreements.
+We have recently reached a new agreement with the 6 unions of the Metal Trades Department of the AFL-CIO, which will now expire in March 2013.
+Our current agreement with the United Steelworkers of America is scheduled to expire in March 2009.
 We may not be able to renegotiate our collective bargaining agreements when they expire on satisfactory terms or at all.
 A failure to do so may increase our costs.
 In addition, our existing labor agreements may not prevent a strike or work stoppage at any of our facilities in the future, and any work stoppage could negatively affect our results of operations and financial condition.